PHIL 1003 Hadith: The Prophetic Tradition (WSTC)

 Legacy Code 700161

 Coordinator Kathy Gooch Opens in new window

 Description Islam is a way of life which is governed by the Qur'an, the Muslim principal source of guidance.
 However, while the Qur'an is the foundation of authority in Islam, it provides few legal injunctions.
 Hadith (the saying, deeds and actions of Prophet Muhammad) forms the basis for the details of Islamic law and for many tenets of Islamic creed.
-This unit introduces students to the second most fundamental source of Islam, Hadith.
+This subject introduces students to the second most fundamental source of Islam, Hadith.
 It aims to familiarise students with the origins of the Hadith, its overall structure, content and importantly, its function in Muslim living and to assist them in understanding contemporary issues and debates surrounding Islam.

 School Humanities & Comm Arts